Road trips are the perfect way for friends and family to enjoy the journey as much as the destination itself.

-What are the mandatory road trip items I need to drive to Mozambique?
+What are the mandatory road trip items you need to drive to Mozambique

 There are certain things you are required by law to carry in your vehicle when driving in Mozambique.
 Traffic officers usually conduct random checks on foreign vehicles so it's a good idea to ensure that you have every item on the list below to avoid a run-in with the law.

 Checklist for Mozambique Road Trip

 Red warning triangles, yellow reflective vests, towing triangles and ZA stickers are available from Outdoor Warehouse stores or AA outlets in South Africa.

 Based on our personal experience, we recommend that you include the following useful but not mandatory items in your vehicle.

 Useful but not mandatory checklist for Mozambique Road Trip

 What paperwork do you need for my vehicle to drive to Mozambique?

 Paperwork always seems to be a daunting task, but it doesn't have to be.
 Authorities in Mozambique just need to prove ownership of the vehicle you're driving so it's quite a simple process once you know what documents you require.
 Simply put, you will require vehicle registration certificates to take your vehicle (including trailers and caravans) into Mozambique.
 These documents need to be presented along with the relevant temporary vehicle import forms which are available at the border post.